JulianOzelRose/TR-SaveMaster/README.md

 Reverse engineering Tomb Raider I savegames is relatively straightforward.
 The biggest convenience is that most of the file offsets are static.
 Meaning, they are the same across levels.
 The only exception is the secondary ammunition offsets, which are still static, but different on each level.
 Weapons information can be extracted using bitwise methods, as outlined in the [section above](https://github.com/JulianOzelRose/TR-SaveMaster#using-bitwise-to-extract-weapons-information).
-Here are the weapon codes unique to Tomb Raider I:
+Here are the weapon byte codes unique to Tomb Raider I:

 ###                                         ###
 | **Weapon**              | **Unique number** |